RishikeshMagar/ManufacturingNet/docs/source/shallow_learning_methods/svm.rst

 NuSVC Methods
 -------------

 - **run_nu_SVC()**: Prompts the user for the model parameters and trains a NuSVC model using attributes and labels.
 If successful, the NuSVC instance data is updated, and the model metrics are displayed.
+If the model is being used for binary classification, the ROC curve will be graphed and displayed.
 - **predict_nu_SVC(dataset_X=None)**: Uses the NuSVC model to classify the observations in dataset_X.
 If successful, the classifications are displayed and returned. predict_nu_SVC() can only be called after run_nu_SVC() has successfully trained the classifier.

 NuSVC Accessor Methods